rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 } returns 0
 ```

+The above code translates to the following sentence: "Every time we call the method `countByUserId` of the instance `countUserPortfoliosMock` with input equals to `UserId("bob")`, we'll get the value `0` as a result."
 Note that we are using the `coEvery` function of MockK since we declared the `countByUserId` function to be a suspending function.
 Despite that, we get an error if we try to compile it:

 ```
 No context receiver for 'arrow.core.raise.Raise<in.rcard.arrow.raise.testing.DomainError>' found.
 ```

 The compiler tells the truth.
 We defined the `countByUserId` function using the `Raise<DomainError>` context.
-We should remember that declaring a context receiver is like adding an implicit input parameter to the list of explicitly declared input parameters.
+We should remember that **declaring a context receiver is like adding an implicit input parameter to the list of explicitly declared input parameters**.
 So, the compiler tells us we're not giving enough parameters for the function to be mocked.

-So, we need to add the missing parameter with a matcher, as with any other input parameter.
+We need to add the missing parameter with a matcher, as with any other input parameter.
 The only difference is that we need the `Raise<DomainError>` at the scope level.
 Then, we can use the `with` scope function once again:

 ```kotlin
 coEvery {